For trip planning information, visit the post for day 1.

 At the steepest part of the cables, my feet aren’t doing a whole lot and my arms are doing quite a bit of the work.
 All that strength training for running is sure paying off!

-I hurry ahead of my friends, squeezing past an Indian couple that are taking their time, and find a spot where I can get a few good pictures of my friends climbing the cables.
+I hurry ahead of my friends, squeezing past a couple that are taking their time, and find a spot where I can get a few good pictures of my friends climbing the cables.
 It also proves to be an excellent spot for some landscape shots!

 I don’t have to wait long until my friends reach the top.
 I snap a few photos and then we go admire the view.
 There are a few people asleep on the ground and some other people scattered around the summit.
 We are definitely some of the first people to be here, though, and the relative solitude is well worth the early wake up time.